Visa information, the different types and how to get one.

-If you’re looking to apply via the State Nomination visa route, it’s important to remember that you must have an occupation on the WASMOL to […]
+If you’re looking to apply via the State Nomination visa route, it’s important to remember that you must have an occupation on the WASMOL to be […]

 We’ve already written an article providing an overview of the Australian Skilled Migration Visa Categories.
 This time we’ll provide you with an overview of the Australian Visa types relating to Family Migration.

 Applicants applying under one of the family related visa classes are selected on the basis of the family relationship to a sponsor in Australia.
-These […]
+These will […]

 The number of retailer sponsored 457 Visa’s is on the rise with Australian retailers searching overseas for skilled staff because years of cost-cutting, under-investment in training and the online retail boom has led to a critical skills shortage in the retail sector.